phylum-dev/phylum-ci/docs/sync/azure_pipelines.md

       # NOTE: These are examples.
 Only one script entry line for `phylum-ci` is expected.

       # Use the defaults for all the arguments.
-      # The default behavior is to only analyze newly added dependencies against
+      # The default behavior is to only analyze newly added dependencies
-      # the risk domain threshold levels set at the Phylum project level.
+      # against the active policy set at the Phylum project level.
       - script: phylum-ci

       # Consider all dependencies in analysis results instead of just the newly added ones.
       # The default is to only analyze newly added dependencies, which can be useful for
-      # existing code bases that may not meet established project risk thresholds yet,
+      # existing code bases that may not meet established policy rules yet,
       # but don't want to make things worse.
 Specifying `--all-deps` can be useful for
       # casting the widest net for strict adherence to Quality Assurance (QA) standards.
       - script: phylum-ci --all-deps